jjn7702/SECJ1023-PT2/Submission/sec08_23242/DreamCatcher/Problem Analysis and Design /readme.md

       These classes used to store and display different type of music list that predefined in program.
     </li>
     <li>
-      There are total 20 predefined music and 50 fress slot for user to add their favourite music.
+      There are total 20 predefined music and 50 free slot for user to add their favourite music.
     </li>
     <li>
-      These classes inherit both string clist and string urlclist from Music class which store name of classical music and link of music.
+      These classes inherit both string clist and string urlclist from Music class which store name of music and link of music.
     </li>
     </ul>